 “We need a flight attendant!
 Now!”
-The passenger’s sudden, shrill plea for help sent me into panic mode on the sunrise flight from Chicago to Grand Rapids, Michigan.
-I’m a nervous flyer as it is; then someone passed out two rows in front of me, creating a buzz of anxiety on the plane.
+The passenger’s sudden, shrill plea for help sent me into panic mode on my sunrise flight from Chicago to Grand Rapids, Michigan.
+When someone passed out two rows in front of me moments later, a buzz of anxiety filled the plane and my heart started beating in double time.
 Fortunately, the situation resolved itself quickly, and the passenger came to before paramedics ushered her off the plane at the concourse.
 But when everyone else moved on, I couldn’t.

 Even though I was able to stop thinking about the plane emergency, I wasn’t able to shake the way it made me feel.
 It was like my body was holding me hostage in fight-or-flight mode.
 For days that turned into weeks, I could hardly eat or sleep, and I felt shaky, weak and nauseated, sometimes to the point of throwing up.
 After my doctor ruled out anything medically concerning, I brought it up to my therapist.

 “It sounds like you were really triggered by what you saw,” she told me.
 “Do you think your reaction is connected to something deeper, like a memory of your mom?”

 A decade before the flight, I had found my mom, who struggled with addiction to painkillers, passed out in her bedroom — another panic-provoking emergency.
 To help me process my memories of the flight and my mom, as well as the connection between them, my therapist suggested a type of therapy called eye movement desensitization and reprocessing, or EMDR.